 If there are nuisances, then SVDP staff and/or security will contact the individual.
 In our past experiences, initial and focused management on the outset quickly quells any assumptions among the homeless population that they can, or will, be served at the area.
-Upon explaining that we are not a drop-in center, and after repeated interventions by staff and security, people tend to move along to areas with drop-in services Agenchican Numbers 18 zero-tolerance policy for threats of violeity Courcin Vestian assault, so when the security are services agency and the security are services as a security of the services are services.

-in that will be evicted and removed from the area.
+Upon explaining that we are not a drop-in center, and after repeated interventions by staff and security, people tend to move along to areas with drop-in services.
+Further, we have a zero-tolerance policy for threats of violence or physical assault, so anyone who engages in that will be evicted and removed from the area.
 We do not expect any significant public safety issues at the Gravenstein Commons, but should any occur, those actions are met with swift consequences.